 The Shareholders' Agreement will terminate upon the occurrence of certain triggering events, including, without limitation, in the event that the collective equity interests held by Crescera, Inovabra and the Founders falls below 40% of the total outstanding equity interests in the Company.
-See "Item 7.
-Major Shareholders and Related Party Transactions-A. Major Shareholders."
+See "Beneficial Ownership of Securities."